-Whip up a happy holiday with pumpkin carving ideas, spooky plants, and tricks the neighborhood will love
+Set the mood for a stylishly spooky holiday with pumpkin carving ideas and tricks the neighborhood will love

 Choose a globe that fits over the porch light and you can greet trick-or-treaters in an orange glow.

 A shapely white pumpkin doesn’t need much help to sparkle on a clean white table or porch.
 Just buy tiny metallic stars and rubbery spiders at the crafts store, then sprinkle them around.
 Use dabs of white glue to hold some of them in place where needed).

 Welcome trick-or-treaters with a cheerful grouping of harvest-season pumpkin flowers.
 These daisies, roses, sunflowers, and chrysanthemums are just as easy to carve as a ghoulish face.
 The tricky part: instead of cutting all the way through the core, peel away the tough outer layer and allow the pith underneath to remain.
 The contrasting shapes of orange will stand out during the day and glow at night.

 Three pumpkins, joined together totem style, form this Halloween character that appears to kick up his heels on a front lawn.
 Use rebar stakes to secure the pumpkins to each other, and to the ground.